State of Washington Classified Job Specification

 Performs other related work as required.

-One year of experience as a Maintenance Technician 2.
+One year of experience as a Highway Maintenance Worker 1 or equivalent.

 Class Specification History